marcozullich/pruned_layer_similarity/README.md

 * structured.

 Unstructured pruning acts with no regard for the *position* of the neuron inside the NN; the connection is just cut, according to a given criterion, without considering in which layer it belongs, or where in the layer it is positioned.
-Structured pruning, on the other hand, cuts synapses in an organized fashion: for instance, all of the connections leading to a neuron may be pruned (thus removing the neuron from the NN) or to whole groups of neurons (e.g., those forming a *convolutional channel*).
+Structured pruning, on the other hand, cuts synapses in an organized fashion: for instance, all of the connections leading to a neuron may be pruned (thus removing the neuron from the NN) or to whole groups of neurons (e.g., those forming a *convolutional filter*).

 ![NN pruning](images/han_2015_pruning.png)